Relics of Muhammad: Beard of Muhammad

-Known in the Ottoman language as the Sakal-ı Şerif, the beard was said to have been removed from Muhammad's face by his favorite barber in the presence of Abu Bakr, Ali and several others.
+Known in Ottoman Turkish as the Sakal-ı Şerif, the beard was said to have been removed from Muhammad's face by his favorite barber in the presence of Abu Bakr, Ali and several others.
 Individual hairs were later taken away, but the beard itself is kept in a glass case.

 Tooth of Muhammad

 Muhammad lost four teeth at the Battle of Uhud, after being struck with a battle axe.
 Two of the teeth were supposedly lost, one was preserved at Topkapi, and another was held by Mehmed II.

+Footprint

+Qadam-e-Rasul (Arabic: قدم الرسول; lit.
+'Footprint of the Messenger') is a type of veneration of Muhammad.
+It comes from the belief started early in Islam that when Muhammad stepped on a rock his footprint left an imprint.
+This belief was never accepted by orthodox branches of Islam; however, the idea was disseminated widely and led to the creation of many shrines around such imprints.